netzsworth/netzsworth/README.md

 # Hi!

-15, vi_VN, expertise in Android, iOS things
+15, vi_VN, Android, iOS enthuiast

 I mainly mess with hardware or software so my Github repo is mostly empty.